Professional and short courses

 The course is suitable both for people who are new to guiding and for experienced guides who want to develop their knowledge and skills further.

 You will qualify for membership of the City of Westminster Guide Lecturers Association once you have completed the course.

 |No course dates available|

 |Register your interest and we will let you know when we have new dates.|

 The course involves a mixture of classroom-based sessions and practice walks in the City of Westminster.

-In your application you will also need to demonstrate the commitment and the potential to become a professional guide, and that you have basic writing and research skills that will allow you to complete the course.
+In your application you will need to demonstrate your commitment and the potential to become a professional guide, and that you have basic writing and research skills that will allow you to complete the course.
 As part of the application process, you are required to submit a cover letter of no more than one A4 side of paper, explaining why you have chosen to apply for this course.

 You will also need to attend an informal interview and do a short talk on a select area or point of interest.